alaaeelsayed/PrCity/readme.md

 There are three types of buildings, stacked, tiled, and rectangular.

-The city is a combination of the random buildings and a skybox
+The city is a combination of the random buildings with normal mapping and a skybox.